 Fredonia's residence halls are all smoke free.
 The use of any smoking product will be prohibited.
-It will be the responsibility of all members of the University Community to comply with the smoke free policy.
-This includes any tobacco or cannabis products.

 SOLICITATION AND DISTRIBUTION

 Solicitation and sales by residents and other persons in the residence halls are strictly prohibited.
 This includes but is not limited to distribution of materials delivered to individual student room.